Worshipping and Serving

 Sunday Prayers

 There is a book in the front hall, next to the Martin Luther statue.
 In it you can write down prayer requests.
-You also can call Pastor Matthew or Linda Thingstad with a prayer request.
+You also can call Pastor Matthew with a prayer request.
 These will be added to the Prayers of the People, and used by the Prayer Chain, as we seek to more fully include the concerns of those in our community.

 Prayer Chain